dotlang/language/doc/RFE.md

 How can we model an expression parser (add, minus, ...) or a JSON file model (string, int, map, ...)?
 FP languages use sum types for this.

-? - Sometimes it is good to force caller of a function to use `:=`.
-For example when it is casting circle into Shape. can we make this transparent? so even if they use `=` they won't loose dynamic type.
-`var s: Shape = myCircle.Shape`
-`var s: Shape := myCircle.Shape`
-`var s: Shape = myCircle`
-`var s: Shape := myCircle`

-? - Can we remove polymorphism or simplify it? or method dispatch?
+N - Can we remove polymorphism or simplify it? or method dispatch?
 The underlying principle is Liskov substitution rule.
 I should be able to substitute Circle with Shape.
 Either in a function call or assignment:
 `var s: Shape = myCircle`